Direct NFS uses a configuration file,

 Specifies the NFS protocol version used by Direct NFS Client.
 Possible values are NFSv3, NFSv4, NFSv4.1, and pNFS.
 The default version is NFSv3.
 If you select NFSv4.x, then you must configure the value in

 pNFS, if you want to use Direct NFS with Parallel NFS.
+Direct NFS supports only the default

 Specifies the default security mode applicable for all the exported NFS server paths for a server entry.
 This parameter is optional.

 sysis the default value.
-See the description of the
+See the description of the security parameter for the supported security levels for the security_default parameter.

 Specifies the security level, to enable security using Kerberos authentication protocol with Direct NFS Client.
 This optional parameter can be specified per export-mount pair.
-The supported security levels for the
+The supported security levels for the security_default and security parameters are:

 sys: UNIX level security AUTH_UNIX authentication based on user identifier (UID) and group identifier (GID) values.
 This is the default value for security parameters.